 Mental illness often manifests itself as poor academic performance, lack of motivation, social interaction issues, disruptive behaviour, prolonged sadness, erratic eating or sleeping habits, delusions or hallucinations, suicidal thoughts, addiction, physical ailments, anger issues, disobedience or throwing tantrums, excessive aggression, and constant feelings of hopelessness.

 To live your life to the fullest, it is imperative that you spend your time, energy, and soul in making sure you stay physically and mentally healthy.
 Mental disorders are common, just like physical diseases.
 Everyone gets affected with one or two forms of mental illness at some point in their lives.
 It doesn’t matter if you are rich or poor, educated or illiterate, working or unemployed, wise or eccentric.
 Mental health is your right.
 You are NOT crazy.
 Just observe what’s going on in your body and what’s happening around you, stay mentally healthy, live a more fulfilling and enjoyable life.

 As people’s perception of mental health issues changes for the better, health insurance companies have started to offer medical insurance for mental illness.
 Earlier, health insurance plans catered only to physical illness.
 But after the implementation of the Mental Healthcare Act in 2018, health insurance companies are providing coverage of mental treatment similar to that of any physical illness.

 Whether a plan covers mental illnesses specifically, or not, health insurance is imperative.
-Health insurance available on Finserv MARKETS, offers extensive coverage to take care of your entire family’s health.
+Health insurance available on Bajaj Markets, offers extensive coverage to take care of your entire family’s health.
 Moreover, with the range of other benefits, you need not look elsewhere.